kortiz21/CPSC-471-Project-One/README.md

 There are two python programs, `server.py` and `client.py` We used python3 when executing, but it depends on how you execute your python programs.
-Dont include <> when writing the port number.
+Dont include <> when writing the port number or IP address.
 Just put the number.

 Start the `server.py` by typing `python3 server.py <port number>`.
 Ex. `python3 server.py 8000`